 Playing Cards, History, America 19th Century

 Andrew Dougherty, the American Card Company, began making playing cards in 1842.
 His workshop in Brooklyn, New York, has never been described as sophisticated, and hence the workmanship which came out of it was regarded, at least in the early days, as rather crude even by 19th Century standards.
-To get his business off the ground, Dougherty had to use money from his own personal budget making it easy to understand the crudeness of his work early on.

 The playing cards he made were branded “American Cards” and were characterized by the familiar Eagle emblazoned on the wrappers.
 By 1858 he was expanding his enterprise into new premises and churning out ever more cards onto the market which would establish him as one of the big players in American playing card history.